Ant0nYurchenk0/WinstarsIntenship/Task_1/README.md

 ## Additional comments

-There is also a jupyter notebook ```Task1.ipynb``` made in Google Colab with the results and descreptions of executed bits of the code from this project.
+There is also a jupyter notebook ```Task1.ipynb``` made in Google Colab with the results and descriptions of executed bits of the code from this project.